 The Wildlife Sanctuary

-The Care for Wild Rhino Sanctuary forms part of the 28 000 ha Barberton Nature Reserve complex, and aims to grow the reserve to 85 000 ha.
-The reserve together with surrounding areas has been placed on UNESCO’s tentative list and will be South Africa’s next World Heritage Site.
+The Care for Wild Rhino Sanctuary forms part of the 28 000 ha Barberton Nature Reserve complex, and aims to grow the reserve to 80 000 ha.
+The reserve together with surrounding areas is now listed as an UNESCO World Heritage Site.
 This validates the area as having outstanding universal value for all humanity.
 The Barberton Makhonjwa Mountains contain the best-preserved, oldest and most diverse sequence of known volcanic and sedimentary rocks on Earth.
 These well researched outcrops provide a globally unique source of information about the earliest measurable conditions of the Earth’s gradually solidifying oceanic crust, from 3.5 billion years ago.
 From these rocks, more has been learned than from anywhere else about the surface processes at work as the Earth cooled from a molten body, to the creation of the primitive biosphere.
 This is the field repository for the genesis of life.